-Chen-Yu Liu is a Research Scientist at Quantinuum London and a Ph.D. candidate in Applied Physics at National Taiwan University, advised by Prof. Hsi-Sheng Goan.
+Chen-Yu Liu is a Research Scientist at Quantinuum and holds a Ph.D. in Applied Physics from National Taiwan University (NTU), obtained in November 2025 under the supervision of Prof. Hsi-Sheng Goan.
 He specializes in quantum computing, quantum machine learning, and parameter-efficient learning techniques.
-His research focuses on developing hybrid quantum-classical algorithms such as Quantum Parameter Adaptation (QPA) and Quantum-Train (QT), which leverage quantum computing to enhance neural network training and model compression.
-He has published his work at leading AI and quantum computing conferences, including ICLR, ICASSP, IJCNN, QCE, ICTC, and QCNC, contributing to advancements in quantum-enhanced AI models and efficient learning strategies.
-Previously, he interned at Hon Hai (Foxconn) Research Institute, Jij, and Entropica Labs, where he explored practical quantum algorithms for deep learning and optimization.
-His long-term goal is to bridge the gap between quantum and classical machine learning, enabling scalable and resource-efficient quantum AI solutions.
+His research focuses on developing hybrid quantum-classical algorithms such as Quantum Parameter Adaptation (QPA) and Quantum-Train (QT), which leverage quantum computation to enhance neural network training and model compression.
+He has published his work at leading AI and quantum computing venues—including ICLR, ICASSP, IJCNN, QCE, ICTC, and QCNC, advancing quantum-enhanced AI models and scalable learning strategies.
+Before joining Quantinuum, he interned at the Hon Hai (Foxconn) Research Institute, Jij, and Entropica Labs, where he worked on practical quantum algorithms for deep learning and optimization.
+His long-term goal is to bridge quantum and classical machine learning, enabling scalable, resource-efficient quantum-AI solutions.

 Background